porterjamesj/website/content/blog/maze.md

 This is a small enough list of candidates that we can just look at the illustrations of rooms 2, 8, and 29 by hand to see which one might have the hidden door in it!
-Rooms 2 and 8 aren't very interesting but let's look closely at room 29:
+Rooms 2 and 8 aren't very interesting but let's look closely at room 29, looking for a hidden door into room 17, 23, or 28:

 ![MAZE graph](/assets/images/maze-room-29.jpg)